 Operation and Maintenance Tips

-Visit our Thumler's vibratory tumbler guide for tips on how to operate and maintain your industrial UV-10 tumbler.
+Visit our Thumler's vibratory tumbler guide for tips on how to operate and maintain your Industrial UV-10 tumbler.

-|Hobart M. King: Hobart is the owner of RockTumbler.com and has authored much of the content on this website.
+|Hobart M. King has decades of rock tumbling experience and writes most of the articles on RockTumbler.com.
 He has a PhD in geology and is a GIA graduate gemologist.
-He also writes most of the content for Geology.com.|
+He also writes the articles about rocks, minerals and gems on Geology.com.|